“Get it cleaned up!”

 Volume 2 is a vastly different beast.
 For a start, there’s a lot more variety.
 Foreigner lead.
 Waiting For A Girl Like You, a power ballad with Thomas Dolby on keyboards.
 Dollar’s sickly sweet Mirror Mirror remains the biggest floor clearer of my entire DJing career.
 You can’t beat some lovers rock; Trevor Walters does his bit on Love Me Tonight.
 Next: from Streetwave, the crazy disco beat from Alton Edwards; his I Just Wanna (Spend Some Time With You) followed by the smooth groove of Shakatak’s Easier Said Than Done.
 And in a surprising diversion, we run down a NWOBHM blind alley chasing ex-Marseille’s Paul Dale.
 Not alright on any night.

 Normal service is resumed.
 Japan.
 European Son was first released in Japan as the B-side of I Second That Emotion and on a Canadian Special Edition EP.
-In 1981 it was released as the B-side of Life in Tokyo and also included on the Assemblage compilation.
+In 1981 it was released on the flip of Life In Tokyo and also included on the Assemblage compilation.
 The version remixed by Steve Nye was then released as a single and reached #31.
 East of the sun: Yellow Pearl was originally included on Solo In Soho, chosen as the new theme for Top Of The Pops and then remixed for release on St Stephen’s Day 1981.
 Two steps forward, one step back.
 Showaddywaddy’s appalling Footsteps feeds into ABBA’s mournful One Of Us, taken from their divorce LP, The Visitors.
 Continue to stare at the ceiling.

 Status Quo ply their 12 bar blues on the rather downbeat Rock And Roll.
 Tight Fit sold a million with their cover of The Lion Sleeps Tonight.
 Give it some stick Mick!
 Chas and Dave’s world weary Ain’t No Pleasing You is a real tonic.
 Total craftsmen.
 It’s worth noting that Ronco’s Hits Hits Hits stole first march on the Dollar, Human League, Pretenders and B.A.
 Robertson tracks.
 That leaves Matchbox’s laidback Angels On Sunday followed by the Toyah-lite Natasha with Strangest Feeling to round off a rather uneven second half.